DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Pathogen-induced pigmentation should be suspected when pigmentation appears at the nail edge or can be removed by scraping.
 Exogenous pigmentation grows-out with the nail plate, or may similarly be scraped off.
 Ascorbic acid at 10% concentration may be used to remove potassium permanganate staining.

-Dermatoscopic examination of benign longitudinal melanonychia should reveal light to dark brown lines or bands that are parallel, regular in colour, and regular in width as the band extends from the nail fold to the free edge.
+Dermatoscopic examination of benign longitudinal melanonychia should reveal light to dark brown lines or bands that are parallel, regular in colour, thickness and spacing as the band extends from the nail fold to the free edge.
 The borders should be clearly defined and usually of a width of less than 3 mm.

 Dermatoscopic examination from the free edge of the nail may help reveal the origin of the implicated melanocytes.
 The proximal nail matrix produces the superficial (dorsal) nail plate, whereas the distal nail matrix and nail bed produces the deep (ventral) nail plate.

-An International Dermoscopy Society study concluded that acquired longitudinal melanonychias in adults should give rise to suspicion of melanoma if any of the following are present.
+An International Dermoscopy Society study concluded that acquired longitudinal melanonychias in adults should give rise to suspicion of nail unit melanoma if any of the following are present.